Student Health Insurance FAQs

 Medical School and School of Health Professions Students:

 Yes.
 The student health insurance policy requirement applies to all students regardless of their employment status.
-The waive/elect process is based on your student status, NOT your employee status.
+The waive/elect process is based on your student status, not your employee status.
 We do not have access to employee records and therefore have no way of identifying students who are also employees.

-International Plans are usually not accepted.
-UT Southwestern requires International students to enroll in the AcademicBlue℠ student health insurance plan, unless they have been approved for a waiver.
-The only non-U.S. plans that maybe accepted are those sponsored by an entity that has guaranteed payment of all health expenses, as well as repatriation and evacuation expenses in writing.
+International plans are usually not accepted.
+UT Southwestern requires international students to enroll in the AcademicBlue℠ student health insurance plan, unless they have been approved for a waiver.
+The only non-U.S. plans that may be accepted are those sponsored by an entity that has guaranteed payment of all health expenses, as well as repatriation and evacuation expenses in writing.